oamkotb/cpplox/README.md

 # CppLox

 CppLox is a C++ implementation of the JLox compiler, offering full functional parity with the original.
-It serves as a Tree-Walk Interpreter for Lox, a dynamically typed, interpreted scripting language designed by Bob Nystrom for his book [Crafting Interpreters](https://craftinginterpreters.com/).
+It serves as a Tree-Walk Interpreter for Lox, a dynamically typed, interpreted scripting language designed by Robert Nystrom for his book [Crafting Interpreters](https://craftinginterpreters.com/).

 ## Getting Started
 ### Prerequisites